cobaltspeech/sdk-cubic/docs-src/content/using-cubic-sdk/android.md

 ```

-Please note that this assumes all protofiles are availabe at `app/src/main/proto`.
+By default,  generateProtoTasks assumes all protofiles are availabe at `app/src/main/proto`.
-If you want to have the files somewhere else, you can add a line such as this.
+To include proto files somewhere else, add lines such as this:

 ``` groovy